pizlonator/fil-c-website/source/programs_that_work.md

 - which 2.21. *No changes, works out of the box*.
 - audit-userspace 4.1.2. *No changes, works out of the box*.
 - Linux-PAM 1.6.1 and 1.7.1.
 Build system changes only (version scripts).
+- keyutils 1.6.3.
+Small changes to use the Fil-C syscall ABI.